michelderu/ai-calculator/README.md

 ```sh
 docker exec -it cntk-jupyter-notebooks bash -c "source /cntk/activate-cntk && jupyter-notebook --no-browser --port=8888 --ip=0.0.0.0 --notebook-dir=/mount --allow-root"
 ```
+#### Alternative using Anaconda Enterprise Data Science Platform

+Alternatively, you could use a Anaconda (https://www.anaconda.com/) distribution to run Jupyter Notebook from.
+In that case, just run Jupyter Notebook in a shell using `jupyter notebook`.

 ### Use the Jupyter notebook for training purposes

 Open the Jupyter notebook at http://0.0.0.0:8888/, or better yet follow the link (with the `?token=` parameter) in the output of the above `docker exec` command.
-Open the `CBS_Linear_Regression_Model.ipynb` notebook and run all steps in sequence.
+Open the `Train_CBS_Linear_Regression_Model.ipynb` notebook and run all steps in sequence.

 This step retrieves the data from the Data Hub using SQL (enabling Data Scientists without knowledge of MarkLogic) and uses it to train the model.
 Then the model is loaded up into the Data Hub to be operationalized.